<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Failure demand

-Work which fails to meet customers' need.
+Work that fails to meet customers' needs.

-First in first out (FIFO)
+First in, first out (FIFO)

-Items removed / processed in the same order received.
+Items removed/processed in the same order received.

 Flow